 See Schedule of Classes for procedures and policies concerning installment payment of tuition.

-Fees charged for late registration, duplication of records, graduation and regalia, late filing for graduation, replacement diplomas and miscellaneous items are noted at essc.unt.edu/saucs and in the 2002-2003 Tuition, Fees and Other Charges brochure available at Student Accounting and University Cashiering Services.
+Fees charged for application, late registration, duplication of records, graduation and regalia, late filing for graduation, replacement diplomas and miscellaneous items are noted in the 1997-98 Tuition and Fee Register available at the Bursar's Office.

 Students who are not legal residents of Texas must pay nonresident tuition, including the statutory tuition charges and standard university fees approved by the Board of Regents.
 Admission requirements for nonresidents are the same as for resident students.